The Royal Ballet

 'THE TENSION BETWEEN CHAOS AND MINIMALISM, ANARCHY AND CLASSICISM, RATCHETS UP TO THRILLING EXTREMES'

-Since The Royal Ballet premiere of Chroma, it has since been staged by San Francisco Ballet, Bolshoi Ballet, Royal Danish Ballet, National Ballet of Canada, Boston Ballet, Alvin Ailey American Dance Theater, The Australian Ballet, Dutch National Ballet, and Pennsylvania Ballet.
+Since The Royal Ballet premiere of Chroma, it has since been staged by San Francisco Ballet, Bolshoi Ballet, Royal Danish Ballet, National Ballet of Canada, Boston Ballet, Alvin Ailey American Dance Theater, The Australian Ballet, Dutch National Ballet, Pennsylvania Ballet and National Ballet of Poland.

-In November 2016, Chroma will be included as part of a triple bill celebrating Wayne McGregor's ten years as Resident Choreographer at The Royal Ballet.
-In a first, Chroma will be performed by dancers from Alvin Ailey American Dance Theater and The Royal Ballet, alongside Carbon Life and a new work by McGregor with a commissioned score by Steve Reich.
-Further information on the triple bill can be found here.
+In November 2016, Chroma was be included as part of a triple bill celebrating Wayne McGregor's ten years as Resident Choreographer at The Royal Ballet.
+In a first, Chroma will be performed by dancers from Alvin Ailey American Dance Theater and The Royal Ballet, alongside Carbon Life and the world premiere of Multiverse by McGregor with a commissioned score by Steve Reich.

 Images by Johan Persson © ROH.